nicodewet/terraform-aws-s3backend/README.md

 - Amazon Resource Name (ARN) of the role that can be assumed
 - Name of the DynamoDB table

+In this module we follow the [Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure).

 ## S3 Backend Module Overview

 ![S3 backend flow](readme_pics/s3_backend_module_flow.png)